 We are also pleased to offer two add-on experiences to our two-show mainstage season.

 We return to the Kauffman Center for the Performing arts for an evening of glamour with Lyric Opera Goes to Hollywood.
-Featuring the operatic musical moments from your favorite Hollywood blockbusters, this concert features the house debuts of Talise Trevigne, Ginger Costa-Jackson, and Limmie Pulliam.
+Featuring operatic musical moments from your favorite Hollywood blockbusters, this concert features the house debuts of Talise Trevigne, Ginger Costa-Jackson, and Limmie Pulliam.

 November 13-14, 2021.